Kotlin/dataframe/docs/reference.md

 ```kotlin
 DataFrame.read("input.csv")
 ```
-Input string can be a file paths or url
+Input string can be a file path or URL.

 ### Read CSV
 ```kotlin